 The Blue Ridge

-for SATB Chorus & Piano
+for SATB Chorus and Piano

 Text by Harriet Monroe

-Published by Elaine Hagenberg Music.
+Published with Elaine Hagenberg Music

 Elaine Hagenberg captures the hushed majesty of an evening in the Blue Ridge Mountains, with crystal clear melodies and fervent harmonies illuminating the poem of Harriet Monroe.
 The ascent and descent of the opening lines trace the mountains’ silhouette against the sky, followed by the treble and bass voices that draw us by turn to view each detail of the scene and listen for the wisdom of the mountains.
 Accomplished high school choirs and beyond will find beauty and meaning as they explore this piece.